AdobeDocs/marketo.en/help/sky/priority-override-for-trigger-campaigns.md

 ---

 # Priority Override for Trigger Campaigns
+<br>&nbsp;

 Admins can override Marketo's determined priority for trigger campaigns to set priorities that better align with business objectives.

 >[!NOTE]
 >
->This feature is only available for trigger campaigns and to
->users who have been granted the “Edit Trigger Campaign
+>This feature is only available for trigger campaigns and to users who have been granted the “Edit Trigger Campaign Priority” permission.
->Priority” permission.

 >[!CAUTION]
 >